Outrigger Canoe Coaches are an integral part of the club structure

 WA Working with children’s (3 year expiry)

-AOCRA member (12 month expiry)
+AOCRA membership and Affiliated Club membership (12 month expiry)

-For further information on coaching issues, or to discuss future coaching courses in your area, contact your temporary zone coaching co-ordinator:
+For further information on coaching issues, or to discuss future coaching courses in your area, contact your zone coaching co-ordinator: